foobnix/LibreraReader/docs/wiki/what-is-new/7.11/index.md

 **New Features**

+* Selecting text with start and end markers
 * RSVP (Rapid Serial Visual Presentation) speed reading mode (w/ a twist!)
 * Text selection and search in DjVu documents
 * Option to change the status bar position (Top or Bottom) in Book mode